Irvin Baxter Jr.

 Irvin Lee Baxter Jr. (July 8, 1945 – November 3, 2020) was an American Oneness Pentecostal minister, televangelist, author, and biblical scholar.
-He hosted the internationally syndicated biblical prophecy television program, End of The Age, and, who also was the founder and president of Endtime Ministries, a Christian organization devoted to presenting his views on Christian eschatology.
+He hosted the internationally syndicated biblical prophecy television program, End of The Age, and was also the founder and president of Endtime Ministries, a Christian organization devoted to presenting his views on Christian eschatology.
 Before he founded Endtime Ministries, Baxter served as pastor of the Oak Park Church (UPCI).

-He died of complications from COVID-19 in Plano, Texas, during COVID-19 pandemic in Texas.
+He died of complications from COVID-19 in Plano, Texas, during the COVID-19 pandemic in Texas.

 Life and ministerial career

 According to his website, Baxter became intensely interested in Bible prophecy at the age of 19, when a visiting evangelist taught that the four beasts of chapter four in the book of Revelation represented the four gospels, Matthew, Mark, Luke, and John.
 He believed this was incorrect, and in the next thirty days read the book of Revelation nineteen times.
 His studies led him to devote considerable time to study Pentecostal and evangelical eschatology.

 In 1986, Baxter authored A Message for the President, in which he identified Russia, the United Kingdom, United States and other modern countries as being referenced in the Bible.
 He also said that the Berlin Wall would be torn down, (Germany) would be reunited and that these events would be the catalyst which would inaugurate a permanent New World Order.
 In 1991, his organization began to publish Endtime Magazine.
 Baxter published the book Mideast Treaty in 1994 about his predictions for the prophesied final seven years preceding the Battle of Armageddon.
 In 1995, Baxter published a series of lessons aimed at lay readers titled Understanding the Endtime.

 Baxter has published two works of fiction: China War and the Third Temple (2001) depicts Baxter’s view of the near future, and Dark Intentions (2004) which is a story of how the Antichrist, as a young boy, foresaw world events in detail and used the knowledge to his advantage.